DennisGundersen/MT4-To-CSharp-Bridge-Using-DNNE/README.md

 * Due to DNNE using compiler settings, the project must be published to a folder, don't just take the files from the /bin directory.
 * With current settings, your code in YourProjectName.dll is executed by DNNE in YourProjectName.dll (as an adapter) while the .NET version is wired up in YourProjectName.runtimeconfig.json.
 To merge files, see DNNE guide.
 * Correct .NET Runtime (the release AND must be x86 version) must be installed on the MT4 instance' machine.

+## Acknowledgments
+Great thanks to Jerzy Brzozowski, Andrei Gireada, Jimmy Luo, @ThaDaVos and @AaronRobinsonMSFT who did all the work.
+I just asked questions and pestered people for help.